Fiplana/QlikLdapLogin/README.md

     npm install
     npm run build:prod
 ```
 After running these commands, there should appear a dist directory.
-Pleas register a Node.js Service which executes the "./dist/index.js" file as a deamon service.
+Please register a Node.js service which executes the "./dist/index.js" file as a deamon service.
 (System example here: https://nodesource.com/blog/running-your-node-js-app-with-systemd-part-1/).
 The working directory of the service should be the root directory (NOT ./dist)!

 # Service configuration